 All state primary pupils in England are tested at the end of Key Stage 1 (year 2) and Key Stage 2 (year 6).

 Children in year 6 take their tests on set dates in May.
-Results are then submitted to the local authority and to parents by the end of the summer term.
-The tests the children undertake are Reading, Spelling Punctuation and Grammar (SPAG) and Mathematics.
+Results are then submitted to the local authority and parents are informed by the end of the summer term, usually on Parent Review Day.
+The tests the children undertake are Reading, Grammar, Punctuation and Spelling (GPS) and Mathematics.
 The children's writing judgements are based upon teacher assessment of work produced in class.

 Please find below the presentations delivered during the SATs Parent Meetings.

 The first statutory assessment takes place in our preschool.
 When a child is aged between two and three, practitioners must review their progress, and provide parents and/or carers with a short written summary of their child’s development in the prime areas (Physical development, Personal, social and emotional development and Communication and language development.).
 This progress check must identify the child’s strengths, and any areas where the child’s progress is less than expected and is always shared with the parents.

 Children are also assessed at the end of Reception, where teachers make a judgement based on observations and monitoring of pupils' development.
 Children are assessed in seven areas of learning and these assessments are submitted to the local authority.
 Parents are informed of these assessments at the end of the academic year, usually at Parent Review Day.

 Please see the booklet below for information on the Areas of Development and end of year goals.

 Every year in June, the Year One pupils take the National Phonics Screening check.
 The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.
 Psuedo words, or 'alien-words', are words that that are phonically decodable but are not actual words with an associated meaning e.g. brip, snorb, twooch